-INTRODUCTION TO KINESIOLOGY (3) UC/CSU Lecture: 3 hours
+INTRODUCTION TO KINESIOLOGY (3) UC/CSU

 Introduction to the discipline of Kinesiology/Physical Education; examination of the study of physical activity from the perspectives of experience, research, and professional practice.
 Topics include career opportunities, history, philosophy, current trends and curriculum development.